2020 Accredited Online Biology Degrees

 Biology doctorate students are typically expected to hold part-time jobs or participate in internships or research fellowships that enhance their education and resumes.
 Some schools give students credit for internships.
 Those attending major research universities often find their place right there on campus, participating in major research studies in their school's laboratories or hospitals.
 Graduates of a biology doctorate programs may pursue positions in medical research or academia.

-Undergraduate certificates in biology introduce students to concepts in the life sciences.
+Online undergraduate certificates in biology introduce students to concepts in the life sciences.
 These programs generally include three to eight courses and can be completed in one to two semesters.
 To apply, candidates need a high school diploma or the equivalent, along with high school natural science coursework.

 The required coursework in the biology program will vary, depending on the certificate's focus.
 Students enrolled in a general biology certificate program may take courses in human biology, microbiology, biochemistry, cell biology, and molecular biology.
 Other certificates specialize in areas like plant biology, marine biology, aquaculture and fisheries, or animal behavior.
 Depending on the program, students may have the option to choose elective courses to complete the requirements for their certificate.
 Offerings may include courses in bioethics, bioinformatics, and biometry.